Mission of TouroCOM Research Laboratories

 TouroCOM is committed to promote the health of individuals and populations in the community not only through training physicians, but also through high quality research.
 The Research Plan for TouroCOM is designed to develop, promote and enhance basic, applied clinical and community-based research with emphasis on issues germane to the local community.

-TouroCOM research will focus on basic sciences and diagnosis and treatment, both pharmacologic and osteopathic, of infectious diseases, cancer, asthma and allergies, diabetes and hypertension, vascular disorders and stroke, and on aging and developmental disorders.
+TouroCOM research will focus on basic sciences and diagnosis and treatment, both pharmacologic and osteopathic, of ailments such as infectious diseases, cancer, asthma and allergies, diabetes and hypertension, vascular disorders and stroke, neurodegenerative disease and on aging and developmental disorders.